dedewiweka/snippets/readme.md

 ### Support and Contact
-For more information and details about my work please visit [My Development Website](https://dede.wiweka.com/development).
+For more information and details about my work visit [My Development Website](https://dede.wiweka.com/development).

 ### Snippet List